mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 <details><summary>Click to view/hide this section</summary>
 <p>

 Next you get to play the role of data architect.
 You will use the UML modeling tool Papyrus to design a class model for employees.
-The file containing your model resides in the employeeHub folder the build person (performed convincingly by you) created in Step 1.
+The file containing your model resides in the employeeHub folder that the build person (performed convincingly by you) created in Step 1.

 ### Step 2a: Setup Workspace and Projects